Save And Import Files

 Save Measurement File creates a temporary file used for measurement routing.

-Use it when the workflow asks you to import a measurement file, or when a parameter study requires a prepared measurement file on the Helix.
+Use it when the workflow asks you to import a measurement file, or when a parameter study requires a prepared measurement file on the processor.

 Warning: Never use the measurement file as your final live file.